Best Haridwar and Rishikesh One Day Trip from Delhi by Cab | Itinerary

 Ram Jhula

 Ram Jhula is another suspension bridge across the river Ganga in Rishikesh, similar to the Laxman Jhula.
 It is 750 feet long and connects the Sivananda Nagar area of Muni Ki Reti with the Swargashram area.
 The bridge is named after Lord Rama, the elder brother of Lakshmana, and is also known as the Sivananda Bridge.
 The bridge offers a scenic view of the river and the ashrams.
-Visit during Delhi to Haridwar-Rishikesh one day trip by cab
+Visit during Haridwar and Rishikesh one day trip from Delhi by cab

 Location